Das grüne Band Europas / The European Green Belt

 Copyright: Thomas Wrbka

-A green belt now spans the continent where the Iron Curtain used to divide Europe: a unique ecosystem caught between wilderness and cultivation.
+A green belt now spans the continent where the Iron Curtain used to divide it: a unique ecosystem at the nexus of wilderness and cultivation.

 WHAT // Exhibition